aliiyuu/aliiyuu/README.md

 # Hi there!
-I'm Alicia
+I'm Alicia!

 I'm a UCLA CS student passionate about building **AI-powered solutions** that are not only technically robust, but also **ethical, accessible, and impactful**.